FarronF/limerick-council-meetings/meetings/2017/04/12-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Municipal District Newcastle West - 1st March 2017.md

 also made for clarification on extended opening hours of the Castle.

-The Motion was seconded by Councillor Sheahan.---
+The Motion was seconded by Councillor Sheahan.
+---
 6

 The Members asked for contact to be made with the Office of Public Works in relation to the